Restaurants

 WE RECOMMEND

 People from all over the world gather in San Sebastián and bring something new to the city's vibe and gastronomic diversity.
 There are also Basques who embark on journeys around the world and want to share their experiences with the locals upon their return.
 That's how a new restaurant Aitana was created in the city center.
-More about Aitana.
+See more details about Aitana.

-After walking around Old Town and visiting San Telmo museum be sure to visit one of the most fashionable establishments - Zazpi.
-It is located right in the museum building.
+Zazpi is located right in the museum building.
 Light snacks lovers will like the terrace where they can have an aperitif and try one of the pinchos.
 This is exactly the place to do it as Zazpi won competitions for the best pincho more than once.
-Read more about Zazpi.
+See more details about Zazpi.

 Seafood restaurants in San Sebastian